-This leads us to one of the most common questions we hear, “How do you maintain PCI compliance when your contact centre employees are remote?”
-The solutions or compensating controls that many organisations use today in the contact centre environment do not easily translate into work-from-home environments.
+This leads us to one of the most common questions we hear, “How do you maintain PCI compliance when your contact center employees are remote?”
+The solutions or compensating controls that many organizations use today in the contact center environment do not easily translate into work-from-home environments.

 While the already inadequate use of compensating controls such as clean room environments and pause and resume of call recording aren’t transferrable to the home or remote workspace within the parameters of PCI DSS regulation, companies are being challenged to look for an all-encompassing solution that ticks the following boxes:

-- Implement remote working capabilities to recruit top talent to the team/organisation
+- Implement remote working capabilities to recruit top talent to the team/organization

 - Provide PCI Compliant transactions in a remote setting